microsoft/tigertoolbox/Sessions/Winter-Ready-2019/Lab-Kubernetes.md

 2. Deploying SQL Server pods using kubectl and the SQL manifest file.
 For this deployment you'll be using the `SQl_Server_Deployment.yaml` file, which is available under `C:\Labs`.

     1. Create Kubernetes secret for SQL Server SA password and Master Key Password.
 All SQL Server Pods use these passwords.
-In the following commands replace *<YourStrongPassword>* with a valid Strong Password within double quotes "":
+In the following commands replace "YourStrongPassword" with a valid Strong Password within double quotes "":

         `kubectl create namespace ag1`